DIY fun with LED RGB Lighting.

 Now we simply bust out some extra wire and solder this bad boy together.
 I put two strips of LED’s one side of my aluminum extrusion and then three on the other.
 The three will be beaming up at the ceiling of my living room so I figure we should give it a little more LEDs for it to bounce.
 And the two LED’s will shine on the walls and hit the floor.
 There’s a set of wires that cross down to the bottom LED’s which is okay and will be hidden by the board plate which will come later in the article.

 For those wondering how this connects to the controller there you go.
 We simply left the pre-soldered end attached and will connect it to our controller later.

 Always check your work!

 That was actually because some of the tape peeled up and blocked the lighting.
-So after a bit of Exacto blade action we were able to correct that with the quickness.
-Also for those wondering why there is two strips.
+So after a bit of Exacto blade action, we were able to correct that with the quickness.
+Also for those wondering why there are two strips.
 That’s the bottom of the light.
 The one with the three strips is facing the wall. and bouncing light off of it hard as it should!

 The deflection plate for our RGB LED Lights.

 The deflection plate is something we cut out using “Grandma’s Router” but you can use something like a RotoZip or a hand Rotary tool to accomplish the same task as well.
 The slots along the inside are engraved 1/8th of an inch with 2-inch spacing to match the zip-ties that wrap about the aluminum extrusion that we added for support.
 Finally. we placed two quarter-inch holes into the foam where the machine screws are going to go through and bolt into the lighting system.